 Informing interested parties: the Companies Act 2006 requires the member(s) who applied for dissolution to send a copy of the application to interested parties within a period of 7 days of making the application.
 This is because a section of them may object the closing down of the LLP.
 The people and offices to inform are the members, creditors, employees, local authorities, and Department of Work and Pensions.

-LLP dissolution process at Companies House: upon receiving the application, the Registrar offers room for any objections that may arise.
+Upon receiving the application, the Registrar offers room for any objections that may arise.
 The registrar uses the relevant Gazette to notify the application.
 In case there are no issues that come up within a certain period of months after the publication, the Registrar strikes off the LLP.
 The Gazette notifies members of the striking off.
 A letter verifying the LLP dissolution date is sent to the LLP registered office address.

 Lastly, Companies House evaluates the form and if it is eligible, it files the form on the LLP's public record and the LLP dissolves.